Navigating the Incident Management Lifecycle: A Complete Guide

 This proactive approach to IT support is one of the key reasons why ITIL is so popular—it helps organizations not just react to incidents, but also learn from them.

-And here’s a fun fact: InvGate Service Desk, our very own ITSM solution, is certified in ITIL best practices, including Incident Management.
+And here’s a fun fact: InvGate Service Management, our very own ITSM solution, is certified in ITIL best practices, including Incident Management.
 InvGate's ITIL 4 Certification means that when you use our software, you’re not just getting a tool; you’re getting a solution that’s aligned with one of the most respected frameworks in the industry.

 Steps in ITIL incident lifecycle